dr-JT/semoutput/README.md

 Uses the sjPlot package to print the correlation table

+See <a href="http://englelab.gatech.edu/R/Example_semoutput.html" download>An Example Output</a>

+This output is based on the [SEM lavaan tutorial](http://lavaan.ugent.be/tutorial/sem.html).

 ## Easy to use

 There is an RMarkdwon template that makes it very easy to run CFA and SEM analyses in R and create nice looking output.